FloFlorio/Projeto-simple-pass/Diagrama de Sequencias/melhorCaminho.md

 actor Usuario as U #lightblue
-participant Aplicativo as A #lightgreen participant Sistema_interno as SI #lightyellow boundary interface_externa as IE #lightgrey participant Sistema_externo_mapa as SEM #lightcoral
+participant Aplicativo as A #lightgreen participant Servidor as SI #lightyellow boundary interface_externa as IE #lightgrey participant API_SPTRANS as SEM #lightcoral

 ref over U, A, SI : ValidaCredencialSequencia activate U